On the Unruh effect, trajectories and information: Concomitant frequencies

-Here, we are interested in the amplitude, $\psi_k(\Delta E)$, for an Unruh process to occur, i.e., for an accelerated detector that starts in the ground state (i.e., $\Delta E>0$) to get excited in the Minkowski vacuum.
-This amplitude can be nonzero because of the mathematical phenomenon that a wave that monotonically changes its frequency within a certain (e.g., negative) frequency interval will have a Fourier transform which contains also frequencies outside that interval, including positive frequencies.
-The occurrence of such \it concomitant frequencies, \rm is at the heart of the Unruh effect: Intuitively, $\e^{\ii(\omega_k t(\tau)-\bm{k}.\bm{x}(\tau))}$ runs through a set of positive values for $\bar{\omega}$, which should prevent excitation.
-The Fourier transform, $\psi_k(\Delta E)$, generally shows, however, the presence of both positive and negative frequencies in $\e^{\ii(\omega_k t(\tau)-\bm{k}.\bm{x}(\tau))}$, i.e., the probability amplitude $\psi_k(\Delta E)$ is nonzero also for $\Delta E>0$.
+The amplitude, $\psi_k(\Delta E)$, for an Unruh process to occur, i.e., for an accelerated detector that starts in the ground state (i.e., $\Delta E>0$) to get excited in the Minkowski vacuum can be nonzero only if the Fourier transform of the trajectory-dependent function $\e^{\ii(\omega_k t(\tau)-\bm{k}.\bm{x}(\tau))}$ in equation \eref{basic} is nonzero at the negative frequency $-\Delta E$.
+That this can happen is due to a mathematical phenomenon that may be called \it concomitant frequencies: \rm The Fourier transform of a wave that monotonically changes its frequency within a certain (e.g., negative) frequency interval contains also frequencies outside that interval (including, e.g., positive frequencies).